nika-akin/thewrong-26/README.md

 - **[SPACE]** – Advance through eclipse phases (Photospheric → Transition → Totality → Recovery).
 - **[D]** – Trigger a “Diamond Ring” glitch burst, a short, bright event at the edge of totality.
 - **Mouse / touch** – During totality, move across the screen to reveal and disturb coronal textures; small positional changes nudge both spatialisation and glitch behaviour.

-The piece is designed to be both:

-- **Playable** by a single visitor discovering the controls intuitively.
-- **Performable** by an operator who deliberately navigates phases and triggers events in response to an audience or context.

 ---